 Mudjacking is the more traditional method of lifting concrete, and it has been used for decades.
 This process involves drilling larger holes, typically one to two inches in diameter, into the concrete slab.
 A heavy mixture, often called a slurry, is then prepared.
 This slurry is usually made from a combination of soil, sand, cement, and water.
 It’s pumped under high pressure through the holes to fill the space beneath the slab.
 The sheer volume and force of this dense material being pushed underneath is what physically lifts the concrete.
 Once the slab is level, the holes are patched with a concrete mix.

-The Materials: Foam vs. Slurry
+Comparing the Materials: Lightweight Foam vs. Heavy Slurry

 The biggest difference between the two methods comes down to the materials.
 Polyurethane foam is incredibly light, weighing only about two to four pounds per cubic foot.
 In contrast, the slurry used for mudjacking is extremely heavy, weighing between 100 and 150 pounds per cubic foot.
 This extra weight can put significant stress on the soil beneath your slab, which can sometimes lead to more settling in the future.
 Another key difference is the size of the injection holes.
 Polyurethane requires small 5/8-inch holes that are easy to patch and often hard to spot afterward.
 Mudjacking needs much larger holes, which can be more noticeable even after they’re filled.